tony19-sandbox/polymer-build-issue-88/README.md

         ./setup.sh
         polymer build

- 2. Run `polymer build`.
- 3. Observe it silently fails.
+ 2. Observe it silently fails like this:

+        $ polymer build
+        warn:    "sourceGlobs" config option has been renamed to "sources" and will no longer be supported in future versions
+        warn:    "includeDependencies" config option has been renamed to "extraDependencies" and will no longer be supported in future versions
+        info:    Preparing build...
+        info:    Building application...
+        info:    Generating build/unbundled...
+        info:    Generating build/bundled...
+        $

-    **The expected behavior here is that the build command exits with a "file not found" error, and the exit code should not be `0`.**
+    *The expected behavior here is that the build command exits with a "file not found" error, and the exit code should not be `0`.*

 ### Environment